Friday, November 28, 2008

 "Why?
 What's he done?"

-Dick pointed to something behind me and when I turned around, his old dog Tim had pissed on one of mi good suitcases.
+Dick pointed to something behind me and when I turned around, his old dog Tim had pissed on one of mi good ports.

-"Better pick those cases up Yorky before he claims the rest of 'em.
-Give us the small case and the rifle.
+"Better pick those ports up Yorky before he claims the rest of 'em.
+Give us the small port and the rifle.
 I'll carry it across to the house for ya mate."

 Dick Skippie took off back towards the gate where he'd just come from.
 We went through the tall, tubular steel gate and into a backyard, which was all fenced in so the chooks couldn't get out.
 The back of the Colonial-style house had a large veranda round it.
 We walked up a couple of steps, through the veranda and into the large kitchen area.